 MIP has been in use in the clinical production at the Clinical Genomics facility at Science for Life Laboratory since 2014.

 $ mip analyse rd_dna [case_id] --config_file [mip_config_dna.yaml] --pedigree_file [case_id_pedigree.yaml]

 mip analyse rd_dna_vcf_rerun [case_id] --config_file [mip_config_dna_vcf_rerun.yaml] --vcf_rerun_file vcf.bcf --sv_vcf_rerun_file sv_vcf.bcf --pedigree [case_id_pedigree_vcf_rerun.yaml]

 $ mip analyse rd_rna [case_id] --config_file [mip_config_rna.yaml] --pedigree_file [case_id_pedigree_rna.yaml]

-Simple automated install of all programs using conda/SHELL via supplied install application
+Simple automated install of all programs using conda/docker/singularity via supplied install application

 Downloads and prepares references in the installation process